Quarta. A wrist-holder for a cup

-People in Banfkok are always carrying something in their hands.
-It is rare to see a person free of bags.
-Usually, a person is taking at least three sacks, including a personal bag (purse, shoulder bag, or equivalent), and two (or more) bags with food.
-Among all this baggage, the specific container for the cup caught the attention the most as fas as this notion was never met in other places.
+The primary research for the project was started with observing local dwellers on the streets of Bangkok.
+The first noticed thing is that people always carry something in their hands.
+It is tough to see a person free of bags.
+Usually, a person takes at least three sacks, including a personal bag (purse, shoulder bag, or equivalent) and two (or more) bags with food.
+Among all this baggage, the specific container for the cup caught my attention the most because this notion was never met in other places.

-During one week, there was an observation of local dwellers in the streets, shopping malls, public transportation, and this cup holder was met pretty often.
-The funny thing is that it is a bit difficult to make a user profile based on this observation as far as almost everyone carried this cup holder: men and women, every age, different wealth, occupation, etc.
+During one week, there was an observation of local dwellers in the streets, shopping malls, and public transportation.
+This cup holder was met pretty often.
+The funny thing is that it is a bit difficult to make a user profile based on this observation.
+Almost everyone carried this cup holder: men and women, every age, different wealth, occupation, etc.

-It may conclude that a cup holder is an everyday thing for local dwellers, and at the same time, this holder could be claimed as a distinctive feature of this region; thus, it could be defined as a basis for this project.
+It may conclude that a cup holder is an everyday thing for local dwellers.
+At the same time, this holder could be claimed as a distinctive feature of this region; thus, it could be defined as a basis for this project.

 The problem of personal carrying food & beverage seems highly practical at first sight.
 But even something that requires functionality should not be impersonal.
 On the contrary, these days, things that a person wears must be unique and must express the individuality of the owner.